sjb-ch1mp/LinkRippr/README.md

 If LinkRippr encounters an error, the error message will be announced in the **chatter box**, and the stack trace will be dumped to the summary panel.
 If you encounter any bugs or errors while using LinkRippr, please feel free to add them as an issue in the [LinkRippr repository](https://github.com/sjb-ch1mp/LinkRippr/issues).

 My preference is that you use the error message as the issue title and paste the stack trace in the comment section.
 It would also be helpful if you could add the URL to the website that was being analyzed when the error occurred, if possible.

+Alternatively, if you have come across any common tactics or methods used by phishers that you think would make a good addition to the default detections, please feel free to submit your idea/s as an issue as well.

 # User Guide
 ### Submitting an HTML file